Search Results

 In subjects with mild, moderate and severe hepatic impairment (Child-Pugh Class A, B, and C, respectively), mean AUC of total obeticholic acid, the sum of obeticholic acid and its two active conjugates, increased by 1.13-, 4- and 17-fold, respectively, compared to subjects with normal hepatic function following single-dose administration of 10 mg obeticholic acid.

-Non‑clinical data reveal no special hazard for humans based on conventional studies of safety pharmacology, repeated dose toxicity, genotoxicity, carcinogenic potential, and toxicity to fertility, reproduction and development.
+Nonclinical data reveal no special hazard for humans based on conventional studies of safety pharmacology, repeated dose toxicity, genotoxicity, carcinogenic potential, and toxicity to fertility, reproduction and development.

 Oral administration of obeticholic acid above the NOAEL to mice, rats, and dogs in pivotal, repeat dose toxicity studies resulted primarily in effects on the hepatobiliary system.
 These included increased liver weights, alterations in serum chemistry parameters (ALT, AST, LDH, ALP, GGT, and/or bilirubin), and macroscopic/microscopic alterations.
-All changes were reversible with discontinued dosing, and are consistent with and predict the dose‑limiting toxicity in humans (systemic exposure at NOAEL was up to 24‑fold higher than that seen at the maximum recommended human dose).
-In a pre- and post-natal toxicity study in rats, the tauro-conjugate of obeticholic acid was found in pups nursing from dams dosed with obeticholic acid
+All changes were reversible with discontinued dosing, and are consistent with and predict the dose-limiting toxicity in humans (systemic exposure at NOAEL was up to 24-fold higher than that seen at the maximum recommended human dose).
+In a pre- and post-natal toxicity study in rats, the tauro-conjugate of obeticholic acid was found in pups nursing from dams dosed with obeticholic acid.

 Tablet core

-Sodium starch glycolate (Type A)
+Microcrystalline cellulose (E 460) Sodium starch glycolate (Type A) Magnesium stearate

 Tablet coating

-Poly(vinyl alcohol), partially hydrolysed (E1203)
+Poly(vinyl alcohol), partially hydrolysed (E 1203) Titanium dioxide (E 171)

-Iron oxide yellow (E172)
+Iron oxide yellow (E 172)

 Not applicable.